 At Sacred Heart, Service Learning is an integral part of social-emotional and character development.

 Both in the classroom and outside of it, students gain perspective on social ills and an understanding that it is everyone’s responsibility to care for one another and for the natural world on a local, national and global scale.
-Community service and engagement flow from the Schools’ commitment to Goal Three of the Goals and Criteria of Sacred Heart Education:
+Community service and engagement flow from the Schools’ commitment to Goal III of the Goals and Criteria of Sacred Heart Education:

 Schools of the Sacred Heart commit themselves to a social awareness which impels to action.